Satwant-Singh-ADS/Satwant201.github.io/_posts/2020-05-20-PySpark-hacks.md

 categories: misc
 ---

+## Flow of the blog
+1. Basic terminology associated with PySpark
+2. Basic commands of PySpark
+3. Using SQL in PySpark
+4. Using Pandas and SPark operations on same dataframe
+5. Data Compression techniques
+6. Code optimization techniques
+  a.
+Repartitioning
+  b.
+Data Caching
+  c.
+Picking the best spark configuration
+7. Complex programs such as PCA and predictive modeling using Spark

 ## Apache Spark
 Apache Spark™ is a unified analytics engine for large-scale data processing.
 Apache Spark is an open-source distributed general-purpose cluster-computing framework.
 Spark provides an interface for programming entire clusters with implicit data parallelism and fault tolerance.
 It provides high-level APIs in Java, Scala, Python and R